wrenger/obsidian-languagetool/README.md

 > This is a fork of the original [obsidian-languagetool-plugin](https://github.com/Clemens-E/obsidian-languagetool-plugin), with the following changes:
 >
-> - Added support for synonyms and mother tongue
+> - Support for synonyms and mother tongue
-> - Add tooltip button for disabling rules
+> - Tooltip button for disabling rules
-> - Remove old code and clean up the codebase, following Obsidian's best practices
+> - Note-specific settings
-> - Fix multiple bugs and freezes
+> - Clean up the codebase, and fix multiple bugs and freezes

 **Note:** if you are worried about the privacy of your notes, you should self-host LanguageTool locally on your PC or on a server.
 If you decide to self-host the service, you must change the link in the configuration accordingly.